jmscudder/COVID/index.md

 Most recent data: Feb 12 2022.

-#### Data source change
+#### Data source
-I have changed to using the summary data posted by the state of Ohio for the new case rate,
+These plots are made using the summary data posted by the state of Ohio for the new case rate,
     new hospitalization, and new death plots.
-This requires an omission of the three most recent dates, as the data is very incomplete.
-Values for the previous two weeks may change, and are flagged by a paler tone color in the plots below.
+The three most recent dates are omitted, as the data is very incomplete.
+Values for the most recent two weeks may change, and are flagged by a paler tone color in the plots below.
-                       In general these numbers trace the daily reported numbers well, and it has the benefit of reducing noise from days with no data reported, or spikes from backlog reporting.

 ### 7 day averages
 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.